Bradley Kendell

 Bradley Jackson Kendell (born 8 February 1981 in Clearwater, Florida) is a U.S. Paralympic sailor.
-He won a silver medal in the 2016 Summer Paralympics in the Three-Person Keelboat (Sonar).
+He won a silver medal in the 2016 Summer Paralympics in the three-person keelboat (Sonar).

 Biography

-In 2003, he was the only survivor in a deadly airplane accident which killed Bradley's father and a family friend, despite losing both of his legs.
+In 2003, he lost both his legs in an airplane accident which killed his father and a family friend, the only other people aboard.
 His father was originally from New Zealand and also a sailor.

 He received a hero's welcome at Tampa International Airport after returning from Rio as a Paralympic Games silver medalist.